- Faiz Ahmed

 Perennial Painting and Modernism’s Mortality: The New Syrian Art, 1946-76 [ project summary ]

 This study tracks modernist painting through Syria’s cultural institutions from 1946-1976.
-A new and comprehensive arts bureaucracy instituted by the state in 1958 circulated its national artists to European art academies for finishing.
-The intellectual formation that results incorporated Arab and European artists together in study at academies in Cairo, Rome, Paris, and Damascus.
-By a series of case studies of individual artists at the foreign academy settings that occupied the center of Syrian cultural institutions, I investigate how artists dealt with rapid reconfigurations of the relationship between art, education, and governance.
+By researching a series of individual Syrian artists and their production at the foreign academy settings that occupied the center of Syrian art production, I investigate how artists dealt with rapid reconfigurations of the relationship between art, education, and governance after WWII.
+In 1958, a new and comprehensive arts bureaucracy instituted by the state began to circulate its national artists to European art academies for finishing.
+The resulting intellectual formation incorporated Arab and European artists together in study at academies in Cairo, Rome, Paris, and Damascus.
 While the state invested capital and rhetoric in that multi-national academic system – so appropriating the same foundation claimed by Euro-American modern art in liberal educational ideals and the democratic nation-state – it also recuperated that symbolism for a centrally planned monopoly on culture.
 In the early sixties, Syrian artists saw painting as a transformative practice meant to realize an authentic self, followed by the realization of a just society.
 In the sixties, however, a sequence of proclaimed radical breaks with modern art provided that painterly practice with a distinct, anti-Western valence.
 After the Arab loss in the 1967 Six-Day War with Israel, a new body of cultural criticism emerged that critiqued modern conceptions of painting that presupposed its universality.
 The protests in Paris in May of 1968 – joined by the Syrian artists studying in Paris – again lambasted painting’s presumption to universal significance, further rejecting it as a commodified object and oppressive force within contemporary society.
 By a sustained analysis of the conditions that produced modernism in Syria and subsequently adjudicated its relevance, I investigate how the formal preoccupations of modernist painting (often literally the product of a specific school of art) in interaction with entirely other contemporary contexts might be marked as living practices or dead objects.